Overview

 Notes

 - Please uninstall the Secure Browser app and device certificates from each user's device.
+Even if they remain, they will not affect the device, but continued use will not be possible.

 Table of Contents

-- Deleting the Federation
+- Removing Federation

-- Deleting the Sync Service
+- Deleting Synchronization Service

 - Microsoft 365 Password Reset